ozyurtf/cpu-scheduler/README.md

 ## Mutual Exclusion with Busy Waiting

 Continuously waiting and testing to see if a condition is met is called **busy waiting**.
-This waiting process wastes the CPU time.
-That's why it should be avoided.
+And this waiting process wastes the CPU time.
+That's why it should be avoided if possible.

 **Interrupts:** Let's say that there is a process A that is currently in it's critical region.
 One of the conditions of preventing races was to exclude all other processes to enter their critical regions while process A is in it's critical region.
 The simplest way to do this is using interrupts.
 So, if process A disables all the interrupts just after it enters it's critical region and then re-enable these interrupts just before leaving the critical region, it can access/modify the shared memory without the fear of intervention.

-But using only this approach is not a good option because disabling interrupts will only affect the CPU that executed the process A in our case (because process A was the one that disabled interrupts in our example).
+But using only this approach is not a good option because disabling interrupts will affect only the CPU that executed the process A (because process A was the one that disabled interrupts in our example).
 In this case, there is no reason for the processes in other CPUs to intervene the process A and enter their own critical regions while the process A is in it's critical region.

 **Lock Variables:** This is another way to handle mutual exclusion.
 Instead of interrupts, we use a variable, which we call lock variable, that takes a value of 0 or 1.